Mareliusmoen/cosmic-ninja/README.md

 ## Testing

-### Automated testing with Code Institutes Python Linter
+### Automated testing with Code Institutes Python Linter and autopep8 formatter in VSCode
 The only errors that occurs are related to the ASCII art that uses symbols, letters and spaces to create the art.

 ### Manual testing
 | **Testing description**                              | **Expected action**                                                                                                                                      | **Actual output**                                                                                                                                        | **Result** |